 - An element taxed in the fund.

-When your lump sum death benefit is paid to someone other than your death benefits dependant, that is, the benefit is paid to a non-dependant under the tax laws, the taxable component of the lump sum payment is taxed at 15 per cent (plus 1.5 per cent Medicare levy) when paid from a super fund.
+When your lump sum death benefit is paid to someone other than your death benefits dependant, that is, the benefit is paid to a ‘non-dependant under the tax laws’, the taxable component of the lump sum payment is taxed at 15 per cent (plus Medicare levy) when paid from a super fund.
 (If a death benefit is paid from certain public sector funds, then a higher rate of tax may be payable.)

-Where the super death benefit includes an insurance payout, then the insurance payout is taxed at 31.5 per cent (including Medicare levy)
+Where the super death benefit includes an insurance payout, then the insurance payout is taxed at 30 per cent (plus Medicare levy).

-Note: If your death benefit is paid to your estate, and then paid to your death benefits dependants or non-dependants, your benefit is treated the same way as if the benefit were paid directly to these individuals.
+Note: If your death benefit is paid to your estate, and then paid to your death benefits dependants or ‘non-dependants under the tax laws’, your benefit is treated the same way as if the benefit were paid directly to these individuals.
 No Medicare levy, however, is payable on a death benefit paid to your estate.